nrwl/nx/docs/shared/packages/storybook/migrate-storybook-7.md

 ## Report any issues and bugs

-Since this is a beta version, there are bound to be some issues and bugs.
+Since this is a beta version, and the Nx support is still evolving, there are bound to be some issues and bugs.
 Please report any issues and bugs you find [on the Nx GitHub page](https://github.com/nrwl/nx/issues/new/choose) or on the [Storybook GitHub page](https://github.com/storybookjs/storybook/issues/new/choose).